jnalon/fast-fourier-transform/python/README.md

    7.6. `recursive_nfft`: the same implementation, but with NumPy arrays.

+In addition to these modules, a `time_it.py` module has a function to compute the time spent running the transforms.
+The function in this module is shared by all the scripts above.

 ## Running

 Python is an interpreted language, and there is not much needed to run any program.
 There is a number of different ways to run the program, depending on what you want to inspect.
 If you want to see all of the algorithms running for power-of-two sequences, go to the command line and type:

 ```
-$ python fft.py
+$ python main_fft.py
 ```

 The script will repeat the computation of the Fast Fourier Transform for various sizes of vectors, and report the average time.
 If you want to see the performance of the algorithms with composite-length sequences, then type:

 ```
-$ python anyfft.py
+$ python main_anyfft.py
 ```

 You can also run the programs with other implementations of Python.
-Not every one of them can support modules like NumPy, so you will have to deal with the `pure` versions: `fft_pure.py` for power-of-two sequences, and `anyfft_pure.py` for composite-length sequences.
+Not every one of them can support modules like NumPy, so you will have to deal with the `pure` versions: `main_fft_pure.py` for power-of-two sequences, and `main_anyfft_pure.py` for composite-length sequences.